alfahrelrifananda/Portofolio/README.md

 ## Acknowledgements

-Im using StackOverflow and React Documentation to finish this site.
+I'm using Stack Overflow and React Documentation to finish this site.